-To date, a total of 35 women have served in the Senate, including 22 Democrats and 13 Republicans.
+To date, a total of 38 women have served in the Senate, including 25 Democrats and 13 Republicans.

-Two states (LA, ME) have sent three women to the Senate; nine states (AL, AR, CA, KS, MN, MO, NE, SD, WA) have been represented twice by women in the Senate; eleven other states (AK, FL, GA, IL, MD, MI, NC, ND, NY, OR, TX) have sent one woman to the Senate each.
-California was the first state to send two women (Boxer (D) and Feinstein (D)) to the Senate simultaneously; Kansas was the second (Nancy Landon Kassebaum(R) and Sheila Frahm(R)), Maine was the third (Collins (R) and Snowe (R)); and Washington was the fourth (Cantwell (D) and Murray (D)).
+Two states (LA, ME) have sent three women to the Senate; twelve states (AL, AR, CA, KS, MN, MO, NC, NE, NH, NY, SD, WA) have been represented twice by women in the Senate; eleven other states (AK, FL, GA, IL, MD, MI, NC, ND, NH, OR, TX) have sent one woman to the Senate each.
+California was the first state to send two women (Boxer (D) and Feinstein (D)) to the Senate simultaneously; since that time, three other states have been represented by two women simultaneously (KS, ME, WA).
+Currently, three states (CA, ME, WA) are represented by two women.

 The first woman to serve in the Senate was Rebecca Latimer Felton (D-GA); appointed in 1922, she served for one day.
-The first woman elected to the Senate was Hattie Wyatt Caraway (D-AR).
+The first woman elected to the Senate was Hattle Wyatt Caraway (D-AR).
 She was appointed to fill the vacancy caused by the death of her husband, and was subsequently elected to complete his term; Caraway went on to be elected for two more terms.
 Margaret Chase Smith (R-ME) was the first woman elected to the Senate without having first been appointed to serve.
 Smith had first come to Congress when she was elected to fill her deceased husband's House seat; she then went on to be elected to the Senate in her own right.
 Kassebaum was the first woman to have been elected to the Senate without having previously filled an unexpired Congressional term; Mikulski is the first Democratic woman to do so.
-Smith was the first woman to serve in both houses of Congress; Boxer, Cantwell, Lincoln, Mikulski, Snowe, and Stabenow did so subsequently.
+Smith was the first woman to serve in both houses of Congress; Boxer, Cantwell, Gillibrand, Lincoln, Mikulski, Snowe, and Stabenow did so subsequently.
 Carol Moseley Braun (D-IL), an African American, was the first woman of color to serve in the Senate.